This post may contain affiliate links. Read my full disclosure policy.

 How to Grow Microgreens!
 Here’s a simple, step-by-step guide on how to grow your favorite microgreens (like broccoli sprouts) indoors to add to Buddha Bowls, salads, sandwiches, wraps or smoothies.
 Not only are they packed full of nutrients, but they are also guaranteed to bring a little joy.
 Includes a Video.

 Your heart is full of fertile seeds, waiting to sprout. ~Morihei Ueshiba

 It is hard not to smile when you see your first batch of happy microgreens reach up to sun, especially in the midst of winter.
-We all crave sunlight and nothing is more magical than watching these little guys turn their faces to the sun.
+We all crave sunlight; nothing is more magical than watching these little guys turn their faces to the sun.
 Such a simple thing, but it never fails to lift my spirits.

-Microgreens are packed with a tremendous amount of nutrients- so much more than their full-grown counterparts.
+Microgreens are packed with tremendous nutrients- so much more than their full-grown counterparts.
 I once read somewhere that eating “living” foods adds years to our life while eating “dead” foods removes years from our life.
 Broccoli sprouts, in particular, have more sulforaphane than any other veggie.

 I always think of this when eating them.
 They are about as living as you can get!
-Plus they are just so cute.
+Plus, they are just so cute.
 Right?
 They make everything better.
-Add them to things you are already making – salads, wraps, sandwiches, buddha bowls.
-Top off your soups or entrees with them, add to juices and smoothies.
+Add them to things you already make – salads, wraps, sandwiches, buddha bowls.
+Top off your soups or entrees with them, and add to juices and smoothies.
 Not only are they highly nutritious- they are very flavorful!

 10 Health Benefits of Broccoli Sprouts